elixir-examples/elixir-examples.github.io/_posts/2016-03-17-behaviours.markdown

 categories: Kernel
 ---

 Behaviours provide a way to define an interface which a module can implement.
 A module declares that it implements the Behaviour with the `@behaviour` annotation.
-The functions in the modules implementing the behaviour will be checked at compile time to see if they match the function spefications in the behavior.
+The functions in the modules implementing the behaviour will be checked at compile time to see if they match the function specifications in the behavior.

 {% highlight elixir %}
 # The @callback annotations below define function specifications that a